ariosramirez/mcp-pycon/README.md

 ## 🙏 Acknowledgments

 - Built for PyCon presentation
-- Powered by FastMCP framework for elegant MCP server implementation
+- Powered by FastMCP framework
-- Anthropic's Model Context Protocol and Claude
+- Anthropic's Model Context Protocol
-- FastAPI for the excellent web framework
+- FastAPI for the web framework
 - AWS for serverless infrastructure

-## 💡 Use Cases

-This architecture is perfect for:

-- **Internal Tool Integration**: Connect LLMs to company APIs securely
-- **Multi-Service Orchestration**: Coordinate multiple microservices
-- **Agent Architectures**: Build autonomous AI agents
-- **Enterprise AI**: Production-grade LLM applications
+- GitHub Models for LLM access
-- **API Democratization**: Make APIs accessible via natural language

-## 📧 Contact

-Have questions or feedback?
-Open an issue or reach out!

 ---